Staffordshire Smallbore Rifle Association Badge.

 Frames

-1. Wooden Frames provided by the SSBRA.
+1. Wooden Frames approved by the SSRA.

-2. Wooden Boards provided by the SSBRA.
+2. Wooden Boards approved by the SSRA.

-3. Foam Boards or similar for clipping to the frames (for use with targets).
+3. Foam Boards or similar, for clipping to the frames (for use with targets).

-4. Bull Dog clips may be used to fix targets to the frames.
+4. ‘Bull Dog’ type clips may be used to fix targets to the frames.

-5. Archery only - A boss manufactured from a suitable material.
+5. Archery Only - A boss manufactured from a suitable material.

 Targets

-8. Clay Discs (Please consult the range management before using clay discs).
+8. Clay discs.
+Please consult the range management before using clay discs.

 Frames are designed to accept the following targets (Three Card System)